richardgourley/language-lesson-vocabulary-manager-with-django/README.md

 - Django forms
 - Namespacing urls
 - Using admin.StackedInLine to add a model with a foreign key to the parent model in the admin pages.
-- Django TestCase - testing apps
+- Django TestCase - app testing modules